browserengineering/book/book/scripts.md

 will not properly load, and removed style sheets will (incorrectly) still apply.
 I've left fixing that to an exercise.]

-Let's try this out this in our guest book.
+Let's try this out in our guest book.
 Say we want a 100-character limit on guest book entries to prevent long, incoherent rants from making it in.